Russian Federation

 The geographical proximity of China, Russia and Kazakhstan has determined the presence in these countries the regions with a high degree of similarity of climatic conditions.
 We are talking about the vast territories of the south-east of China and the Caspian regions of Russia and Kazakhstan with a semiarid climate which is characterized by a significant predominance

 of the evaporation process over precipitation, significant fluctuations in daily and seasonal air temperatures.
-The specificity of semiarid territories is manifested in a certain similarity of approaches to the involvement in economic turnover and the use of land and water resources, including fish farming practices, which in this context can be considered not only as a form of agricultural production, but also, more broadly, as an element stabilizing the regional ecological syst
+The specificity of semiarid territories is manifested in a certain similarity of approaches to the involvement in economic turnover and the use of land and water resources, including fish farming practices, which in this context can be considered not only as a form of agricultural production, but also, more broadly, as an element stabilizing the regional ecological system.

 The overall efficiency of inland water bodies aquaculture directly depends on the chosen method of their operation.
 Agricultural method used in a semiarid climate in order to achieve efficiency should take into account the genesis of water bodies.
 Taking into account the combined effect of climatic, biotic and abiotic factors the indiscriminate use of even the most modern intensification measures to increase the productivity of a pond may not bring the expected result, and the effect may be far from the optimal for the cultivation of aquatic organisms.
 This leads to the necessity to search for the most effective way to uncover the ecological and biological potential of inland water bodies suitable for fish farming in semi-arid territories, to test these methods, their development and scaling in economic activities.
 As one of such schemes, biotechnology for organic aquaculture production can be proposed for consideration.